 The UK government has published the draft Equality Act 2010 (Gender Pay Gap Information) Regulations 2016 with major implications for large employers.
 Public consultation on the draft regulation will remain open until 11 March 2016.

 According to the Office for National Statistics (ONS), women in the UK earn on average 20% less than men.
-To help combat this, in July 2015 the government announced plans to make annual gender pay reporting mandatory for employers with over 250 employees (currently this is only done on a voluntary basis, see previous article here).
+To help combat this, in July 2015 the government announced plans to make annual gender pay reporting mandatory for employers with over 250 employees.

 The Equality Act 2010 (Gender Pay Gap Information) Regulations 2016 (the “Regulations”) are expected to come into force on 1 October 2016.
 The consultation document states that the Regulations apply to private and voluntary sector employers in England, Wales and Scotland with 250 or more employees.

 The Regulations will require such employers to monitor their gender pay gap from 30 April 2017 and publish the following details by 30 April 2018 (and annually thereafter):